I’ve been getting quite a lot of enquiries from people coming to Cape Town, asking me what I would advise them to check out while they’re here…

 - Constantia winelands touring – yup, you don’t necessarily have to drive out to Stellenbosch or Franschhoek (although those are amazing outings to do), the Constantia wine route is a quick 20min from the centre of town and there’s plenty of great places to visit.
 There’s a route map and full list of the farms (just click on Vineyards, then Farms) over here.
 Some of my personal favourites are:

-– Beau Constantia: Also a great selection of wines, incredible views & canapé and wine pairings (more info here)
+– Beau Constantia: Also a great selection of wines, incredible views & for the foodies out there, they also have a Chef’s Warehouse.

-- Then for a bit of local vibe, shopping, strolling, eating and general merriment, hit Long Street, either by day or night.
+- Then for a bit of local vibe, shopping, strolling, eating and general merriment, hit either Long Street, Bree St or Kloof Street.
 There are lots of cool boutiques, eateries and bars to choose from here.
-Just watch out for pickpockets, I’ve heard about a lot of petty crime here.
+Just watch out for pickpockets, keep your phone & wallet safely stashed at all times.

 - Pop into our very own Newlands Brewery and get a tour of the place with a beer tasting and some complimentary pints.
 All info over here.